 This allows the interviewer to see your approach to project management and to gauge your organizational skills.

 "First, I would specify the objective of the project and the end result we are hoping for.
-Second, research is conducted to better understand how to reach that end result.
-Next, a list is made to lay out the steps required among the team.
-Lastly, based on that list I will delegate out tasks dependent upon the skill set of each team member.
+Second, I’ll conduct research to better understand how to reach that end result.
+Next, I’ll make a list to lay out the steps required among the team.
+Lastly, based on that list, I will delegate out tasks dependent upon the skill set of each team member.
 In order to achieve maximum results and bring the project to completion, it requires using the strengths of your team to your advantage."

 "In my previous role, I managed a team with a new employee.
 My team and I made the mistake of assuming the new employee would know how to seamlessly work around our existing process.
 After some time, I realized he was slightly confused.
 I called the team together in order to explain how we work and his specific role on this project.
 Also, I described how I envisioned each aspect coming together to form a cohesive and successful outcome."